Getting to Nassfeld

 Munich airport – 291 km

-Klagenfurt has more flights than you might think, including ones from low-cost airlines like Ryan Air from London Stansted.
+Klagenfurt has more flights than you might think, including low-cost airlines like Ryan Air from London Stansted.
 There is a bus service to Nassfeld from the airport – about 90 minutes journey time.
 Tickets can be purchased in advance from the Nassfeld website: www.Nassfeld.at.
 Kaernten Transfer (www.kaernten-transfer.at) and Ski-Lifts can arrange private transfers.
 Bookings should be made before you fly.

 Ljubljana Airport in Slovenia is a less obvious choice but is also quite close (90 miles /145 km).
 It is also served by national carriers and low-cost airlines like EasyJet.
 There is no regular bus service but taxis can be booked through Kaernten Transfer (www.kaernten-transfer.at).